-In the area of mammalian toxicology and non-dietary exposure, a data gap was identified to address the phototoxicity potential of beta-cyfluthrin at ultraviolet B (UVB) ranges.
-For operators and workers during field use of 'Bulldock 25 EC', the use of personal protective equipment is required; whereas during the use of 'Montur Forte FS 230' as seed treatment, the operators should use respiratory protective equipment, with the condition that different operators should perform the different tasks of mixing/loading, seed coating and storage logistics.
-Exposure estimates were exceeding the acceptable operator exposure level (AOEL) for operators, workers and residents (only with EFSA guidance) in greenhouses (even with the use of protective equipment for operators and workers), for workers re-entering fields (according to the EFSA guidance) or handling treated seed, and for residents in the case of field uses according to the EFSA guidance.
+In the area of mammalian toxicology and non-dietary exposure, a data gap was identified to address the phototoxicity potential of beta-cyfluthrin at UVB ranges.
+For operators and workers during field use of 'Bulldock 25 EC', the use of personal protective equipment is required; whereas during the use of 'Montur Forte FS 230' as seed treatment the operators should use respiratory protective equipment, with the condition that different operators should perform the different tasks of mixing/ loading, seed coating and storage logistics.
+Exposure estimates were exceeding the AOEL for operators, workers and residents (only with EFSA guidance) in greenhouses (even with the use of protective equipment for operators and workers), for workers re-entering fields (according to the EFSA guidance) or handling treated seed, and for residents in the case of field uses according to the EFSA guidance.

-In the residues section, data gaps were identified for a rotational crop metabolism study, residue trials on wheat to complete the residue data set in northern Europe (NEU) and southern Europe (SEU), two GAP-compliant residue trials on potato, demonstration of stability of beta-cyfluthrin in bovine muscle and fat as well as in sugar beet and determination of the residues in pollen and bee products from human consumption.
+In the residues section, data gaps were identified for a rotational crop metabolism study, residue trials on wheat to complete the residue data set in NEU and SEU, two good agricultural practice (GAP)-compliant residue trials on potato, demonstration of stability of beta-cyfluthrin in bovine muscle and fat as well as in sugar beet and determination of the residues in pollen and bee products from human consumption.
 In view of the data gaps, the consumer risk assessment could not be finalised.

-The data available on environmental fate and behaviour are sufficient to carry out the required environmental exposure assessments at EU level for the representative uses, with the notable exception that exposure and risk assessment for representative uses on tomato, when using semiprotected structures, were not finalised.
+The data available on environmental fate and behaviour are sufficient to carry out the required environmental exposure assessments at EU level for the representative uses, with the notable exception that exposure and risk assessment for representative uses on tomato, when using semi-protected structures, were not finalised.
 Furthermore, a data gap was identified for information about conversion/preferential degradation of the individual diastereoisomer of beta-cyfluthrin and metabolite DCVA in the environmental compartments.
-Another data gap was identified for information on the effect of water treatment processes on the nature of residues of both the active substance (semi protected tomato use) and its identified metabolites potentially present in surface water (all representative uses), when surface water is abstracted for drinking water.
+Another data gap was identified for information on the effect of water treatment processes on the nature of residues of both the active substance (semi-protected tomato use) and its identified metabolites potentially present in surface water (all representative uses), when surface water is abstracted for drinking water.
 This gap leads to the consumer risk assessment from the consumption of drinking water being not finalised for all the representative uses.

 In the area of ecotoxicology, a high risk to wild mammals was concluded for the use to tomatoes in semi-protected structures (data gap).
 The risk assessment for birds and mammals for the use to pelleted beet could not be finalised with the available data; therefore, a data gap was identified.
 A high risk to aquatic organisms was concluded for the representative uses to wheat, potatoes and tomatoes (data gap).
 A high risk to honeybees was concluded for the representative use to tomatoes in semi-protected structures (data gap).
-A data gap for a comprehensive risk assessment for honeybees was concluded for the representative uses to wheat, potatoes was concluded for the representative uses to wheat, potatoes and somethybees was concluded for the representative uses to beet.
-A high risk to non-target arthropods was concluded for the representative uses to wheat, potatoes and tomatoes when applications are made in semi-protected structures (data gap).
+A data gap for a comprehensive risk assessment for honeybees was concluded for the representative uses to wheat, potatoes was concluded for the representative uses to wheat arthropods was concluded for the representative uses to wheat, potatoes and tomatoes was concluded for the representative uses to wheat arthropods was concluded for the representative uses to wheat, potatoes and tomatoes when applications are made in semi-protected structures (data gap).